 Exams: There will be two in-class exams as well as a final exam.
-The in-class exams will be on Feb 17 and Mar 22.
+The in-class exams will be on Feb 21 and Mar 23.
 If you skip an exam, you will normally not be able to make it up, unless you have a compelling (e.g. medical) and documented excuse.
 Forgetting that there is an exam or being unprepared for it are not considered compelling excuses.
+Your in-class exam score will be computed as 2/3(higher score)+1/3(lower score).

 Final exam: Time and place TBA.
+Grading scheme: